-One of our four featured selections is the English translation of Gabriële by the best-selling author of The Postcard, Anne Berest, and her sister, Claire Berest.
-We are honored to have the book's acquiring editor, Michael Reynolds, join us at the salon on January 15 to talk about the book, which was first published in France in 2017.
-He shared this personal note as a special preview just for Tertulia readers.
+Each season, Tertulia selects some of the most exciting forthcoming books of the season for our First Dibs Editors Salon series.
+This spring we've highlighted the English translation of Gabriële by the best-selling author of The Postcard, Anne Berest, and her sister, Claire Berest.
+We were honored to have the book's acquiring editor, Michael Reynolds, join us for a salon discussion about the book, which was first published in France in 2017.
+He also shared this personal note as a special preview just for Tertulia readers.

 While accompanying Anne Berest to some of the events on her 2023 US tour for The Postcard, a book that went on to become a national bestseller, one of Europa’s major successes of the last decade, and a novel that was exceptionally well regarded by critics, I noticed something strange.
 There were of course quite a few French people or French speakers in her audiences, and while they were thrilled by the success of The Postcard and full of compliments for that book, they also never failed to mention how important a book Anne had written with her sister Claire a couple of years earlier had been for them.
 Gabriële had been life-changing, they said, or variations on that theme.
 I hadn’t read the book and honestly didn’t know much about it, but my publishers’ ears perked up, and I asked Gabriële’s French publisher to send me a copy toute de suite.